Some Comments for Graduate Students

 It is amazing how useful this final part is to one's experimental notes.
 Often times a line of experiments gets dropped, and when you look back over your notes, it is unclear why you stopped.
 Was it because the idea was wrong, adequate data could not be obtained, or something more interesting came along?
 Parts I and V prove to be exceptionally important in interpreting older research notes.
 Of course you know what you are doing day to day, and usually week to week, but properly interpreting data that may be several years old and after an idea you were pursuing has undergone several modifications and improvements is quite another story.
 Parts I and V greatly aid in understanding old notes and in extracting valuable information from them.

 Computers are invaluable tools for handling verbal and graphic information as well as for performing calculations.
 One should therefore, use and become expert on the following types of programs: word processor, spreadsheet, drawing, reference manager bibliographic, and image editing.
-Use the top programs, Microsoft Word, Excel, Adobe Illustrator, Adobe Photoshop and EndNote or RefWorks, and when you are bored with a project, rest a little by exploring features of the program that are new to you.
+Use the top programs, Microsoft Word, and Excel and RefWorks.
+I used to recommend Adobe Illustrator and Adobe Photoshop, but due to their present avaricious pricing structure, I recommend other drawing and image editing programs.
+When you are bored with a project, rest a little by exploring features of the program that are new to you.
 The variety of uses of a spreadsheet program is truly amazing.
-Don't waste your time on anything less than the best drawing and image editing programs.
-Yes, learning Illustrator and PhotoShop take a while, but over your lifetime, knowing how to use these powerful programs will save you much time.
-For three dimensional drawing the Google program SketchUp looks ideal.
+For three dimensional drawing the Google program SketchUp seems quite good.

-You will be able to keep your entire life's work on your computer plus all the email you receive, as well as every book and paper you read.
+You will be able to keep your entire life's work on your computer plus all the email you receive, as well as every book and paper you carefully read.
 As cloud computing and information storage grow, it may soon be possible not to put much of anything on your own computer.
 For example, the bibliographic programs now allow rapid access to papers via the internet, and thus there is little need to download them into your own computer.
 The real problem is not storing the information, it is finding it again.
 Of course you will want to be organized and systematic about where you put things, but this still won't help when two weeks or 20 years later you are looking for something.
 File indexing programs are a good solution if the information is stored on your own computer.
 I expect it will not be long however, until you can conveniently list online papers or sources to be indexed by your own personal indexer.
 At present these programs prepare an index of essentially every word in every file in the directories or folders and web sites that you specify, and then when you are looking for something, you can do a Google-style search or a more sophisticated and precise search that instantly finds all the files that meet the search specifications, open a window into the most relevant and show you a half a page of text surrounding the first occurrence of your search item.
 I am currently using an indexer-finder called dtSearch (PC).
 Alas, it costs $200, but it is well worth it.
-The personal Google search program may also be the way to go.
-Mac's currently come with a simple indexer-searcher.
-Eventually operating systems are likely to come with powerful search programs built in.

 Filing Papers and Other Stuff